apache/airflow/docs/apache-airflow/best-practices.rst

 Metadata DB maintenance
 ^^^^^^^^^^^^^^^^^^^^^^^

-Over time, the metadata database will increase its storage footprint as more DAG and task runs and event logs accumulate.
+Over time, the metadata database will increase its storage footprint as more Dag and task runs and event logs accumulate.

 You can use the Airflow CLI to purge old data with the command ``airflow db clean``.